Overcoming Challenges in Left-Side Stroke Recovery

 2. Stay Active

-Regular physical activity is crucial for recovery.
-Even if mobility is limited, gentle exercises like stretching or seated yoga can make a difference.
-Always consult your healthcare provider before starting a new exercise routine.
+Regular physical activity plays a vital role in your well-being.
+Even with limited mobility, gentle exercises like stretching or seated yoga can have a positive impact.
+Always check with your healthcare provider before beginning any new exercise routine.

 3. Prioritize Sleep